AI Animation Generator for Brand Characters

 Output formatMP4 with backgroundTransparent WebM, JSON

 This is why purpose-built character animation tools exist alongside general AI generators.
-The requirements are fundamentally different.
+The requirements are fundamentally different — just look at how the most effective brand mascots use transparent, looping animations across their apps.
+For teams weighing character animation against UI-motion runtimes, see Ziggle vs Lottie.

 The Three Approaches to AI-Animated Brand Characters